hdorgeval/playwright-fluent/docs/assertion.api.md

 - options: `Partial<AssertOptions>`
 - returns: `PlaywrightFluent`

 Will check if the selector is not visible.
+If the selector is visible but is outside the current viewport (meaning that the selector would become visible only by scrolling the current viewport), the assertion will fail.

+---

+### expectThatSelector(selector).isNotVisibleInViewport([options])

+- selector: `string | SelectorFluent`
+- options: `Partial<AssertOptions>`
+- returns: `PlaywrightFluent`

+Will check if the selector is not visible in the current viewport.

 ---